in Morocco:

 Best Time of Year for Morocco’s Sunsets top

-Winter offers dramatic atmospheric conditions — pronounced cloud formations, alpenglow on snow-capped Atlas peaks, and substantially thinner crowds.
-Sunsets arrive early (6:15–6:45 PM), but the crisp air produces sharp, high-contrast images ideal for landscape photography.
+Pronounced cloud formations, alpenglow on snow-capped Atlas peaks, and thin crowds.
+Sunsets arrive early (6:15–6:45 PM) but the air is sharp and crisp.

-Summer heat regularly exceeds 35°C in cities and 38°C+ in the Sahara.
-Tourist crowds peak at all accessible locations, making extended outdoor exploration uncomfortable and potentially hazardous in the desert.
+Summer heat regularly exceeds 35°C in cities and 38°C in the Sahara.
+Tourist crowds peak at all accessible locations, making extended outdoor exploration uncomfortable.

 Sunset Photography Tips top